Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_desert_edge_ranch.md

 ---
 title: Desert Edge Ranch
-description: SPOONI Desert Edge Ranch MLO for RedM - Working ranch on the desert frontier with barns and living quarters.
-Agricultural property for New Austin roleplay in Red Dead Redemption 2.
+description: Working ranch on the desert frontier with barns and living quarters in New Austin.
 ---

 # 🏠 Desert Edge Ranch